 The Latest Technology

-Pool Solutions' four-layer epoxy pool paint system is offered in two-part epoxy resin and curing agents.
-The chemical reaction makes it much more effective, tougher and long-lasting than normal paint type products.
+Pool Solutions' epoxy pool paint system is offered in two-part epoxy resin and curing agents.
+The chemical reaction makes it much more effective, tougher and long-lasting than normal paint or cement-based coatings.
 The special qualities of a refined epoxy are developed by the chemical reaction during the curing stage and provide thickness, abrasive resistance, chemical resistance and a hard, solid, porcelain-like finish unequaled by any other product.

-For these submerged and chemical-rich environments, normal pool paint products will not last very long due to the lack of bonding strength and rapid weakening due the penetration of chemicals and water into the layer structure.
+For these submerged and chemical-rich environments, some pool paint products will not last very long due to the lack of bonding strength and rapid weakening caused by penetration of chemicals and water into the layer structure.
 The chemical reaction of a two-part epoxy creates strong "honeycomb-type" molecular structures that cannot easily be penetrated and weakened by other substances.
-The special qualities of our epoxy swimming pool paint are achieved by the specially selected resin and pigment compounds, further strengthened by the latest technology available in curing agents.
+The special qualities of our epoxy swimming pool paint are achieved by the specially selected resin and pigment compounds, further strengthened by the latest technology available in curing agents and additives.

-With our latest developments we took the lead by offering a pool paint product that is immune to acid and chlorine staining.
+From 2004 we took the lead by offering a newly developed and upgraded pool paint system that is immune to acid and chlorine staining.

 We tested our product by spot-wetting with undiluted acid and chlorine on dry surface with no sign of staining, even after constant surface wetting over a period of 72 hours.